paulhagstrom/wozbot/README.md

 This is a Discord bot written for KansasFest 2022.

-It runs Linapple and sends commands to it.
+It runs cyaniide and sends commands to it.